MicrosoftDocs/learn/learn-pr/wwl/implement-visual-studio-code-debugging-tools/includes/3-exercise-run-code-debug-environment.md

 Here are a few important things to remember from this unit:

 - The Visual Studio Code debugger for C# uses the .NET Core runtime to launch and interact with an application.
-- Using the Visual Studio Code **Run** menu to start an application with and without the debugger.
+- The Visual Studio Code **Run** menu has options to start an application with and without the debugger.
-- Using the **Debug toolbar** to **Stop** a running process.
+- The **Debug toolbar** includes a button to **Stop** a running process.
-- Using the RUN AND DEBUG view to start debugging an application.
+- The RUN AND DEBUG view includes an option to start debugging an application.